Executing test cases using testng xml file

 We have included a class in it with name “TestingTestng” and we are executing all Sanity Test cases of this class.

-In upcoming tutorials of TestNG, we will learn what we all different scenarios we can execute using TestNG and Testng.xml file.
+In upcoming tutorials of TestNG, we will learn what we all different scenarios we can execute using TestNG and Testng.xml file which we discussed above.

 For any questions, queries, feedback and suggestions.
 Feel free to drop a mail at firstname.lastname@example.org or email@example.com.